Jeff Henderson, a well-known TV chef, is in the middle of a non-culinary activity.

 What is your recipe for someone to reinvent his or her life?

-During the process — the journey, as Nipsey Hussle called it, the marathon — one must have an epiphany in their life.
+During the process — the journey, as [the late rapper] Nipsey Hussle called it, the marathon — one must have an epiphany in their life.
 If you’re at a point where you need to change your life and make a difference, then you need to have that epiphany, that defining moment, where that intuition, that little voice or the universe speaks to you and says, “Listen, you’re hitting a brick wall.
 This is what you need to do.”

 Everybody knows what they need to do to bring about change, whether it’s physically, mentally or financially.
 But once you have that epiphany… now, you’ve got to put a strategy together.

 I always tell young people, entrepreneurs and professionals that you have to know what your gift is.
 You have to know who you are.
-You have to know your strengths and your weaknesses, which becomes the foundation of that roadmap to transformation and change.
+You have to know your strengths and your weaknesses, which become the foundation of that roadmap to transformation and change.

 For me, it was in prison, where I had my epiphany.
 When I looked in the mirror, I had to say: “Is my life worth saving?”
 If it is, then I’ve got to change my mindset.

 Once I did that, I was open to making those adjustments that I needed to make to, hopefully, one day, become a better version of myself.